 At the end of every exercise, I have a link to an "Elaboration and Feedback" form specific to the exercise.
 This is where I invite people to write down a few of the things that they learned (in their own words).
 Doing this helps them to connect what they've learned to things they already know which is another important element for retention.

 This one also benefits me because it's an opportunity for me to receive some quick feedback on the material so I can find places to improve things.
 I've been doing this in my workshops since the beginning of 2017, and now over a year and a half later I have 3.6k responses to this form.
-Not everyone fills out the feedback and elaboration form, but I have been able to see which exercises and working and which aren't based on the responses I get here.
+Not everyone fills out the feedback and elaboration form, but I have been able to see which exercises are working and which aren't based on the responses I get here.